threefoldtech/info_grid/labs/docs/documentation/dashboard/deploy/applications/nextcloud.md

 Once the weblet is deployed, the details page will appear.
 If you are using a custom domain with a public IPv4, you'll need to set your DNS record now using the IP address shown under **Public IPv4**.
-Again, see [below](#dns-details) for details.

 Before you can access Nextcloud itself, you'll need to decide which addons you want to install and complete a setup step.
 This is done through the AIO interface that's included with your deployment.
 To access it, you can visit the **Nextcloud Setup** link shown in the details page, or click on the **Nextcloud Setup** button under **Actions** in the deployments list to set up Nextcloud.